NSF III-1718680: Index Sharding and Query Routing in Distributed Search Engines

 2.5 Other Topics:

 In addition, there have been other research activities under this project that do not clearly fit into the three major themes.
 Internships of PhD students Qi Wang and Michal Siedlaczek at Blippar Inc., a company working on augmented reality applications, resulted in a research collaboration on index compression and query processing for instance retrieval systems (systems for recognizing objects in images), published in [14][15].
 Work started by REU researcher Michael Chen, and continued by MS student Yuanhao Han, proposed a new method for incremental positional index updates, while work by REU researcher Rohan Kandi explored language models for search queries.
 MS Thesis research by Lina Qiu proposed extensions to the open-source Luwak subscription search engine [16].
-Research by undergraduate student Zishi Deng, continued after his May 2019 graduation, proposed and evaluated methods for sharding social network graphs [17].
+Research by undergraduate student Zishi Deng proposed and evaluated methods for sharding social network graphs [17].

 3. Project Participants and Collaborations